Home > Analyses > Financial Services > Regions Financial Corporation

 Financial Performance & Fundamental Metrics

-In this section, I analyze Regions Financial Corporation’s income statement, key financial ratios, and dividend payout policy to assess its investment potential.
+I analyze Regions Financial Corporation’s income statement, key financial ratios, and dividend payout policy to assess its core financial health and shareholder value.

 Income Statement

-The table below presents Regions Financial Corporation’s key income statement figures for the fiscal years 2021 through 2025, reflecting the company’s financial performance trends.
+The table below presents Regions Financial Corporation’s key income statement figures for fiscal years 2021 through 2025, reflecting revenue, expenses, profits, and earnings per share.

 | 2021 | 2022 | 2023 | 2024 | 2025 | |